alphagov/govuk-design-guide/docs/components/breadcrumbs.md

   - have visible text

   - have meaningful text'

 howItWorks:
   Accepts an array of breadcrumb objects.
 Each crumb must have a title and a URL.
 Links are tracked, but in Universal Analytics, links to the homepage (any link with a url of `/`) will be tracked separately as `homeLinkClicked`.

+  View this component and all its variations in the <a class="govuk-link" href="https://components.publishing.service.gov.uk/component-guide/breadcrumbs" rel="noopener noreferrer" target="_blank">Component Guide (open in a new tab)</a>.
-variations:
+# variations:
-  0:
+#   0:
-    title: Inverse
+#     title: Inverse
-    description:
+#     description:
-      On a dark background, such as the header of topic pages.
+#       On a dark background, such as the header of topic pages.

-      More info can be found in the [component guide](https://components.publishing.service.gov.uk/component-guide/breadcrumbs/inverse).
+#       More info can be found in the [component guide](https://components.publishing.service.gov.uk/component-guide/breadcrumbs/inverse).
-  1:
+#   1:
-    title: No breadcrumbs
+#     title: No breadcrumbs
-    description:
+#     description:
-      More info can be found in the [component guide](https://components.publishing.service.gov.uk/component-guide/breadcrumbs/no_breadcrumbs).
+#       More info can be found in the [component guide](https://components.publishing.service.gov.uk/component-guide/breadcrumbs/no_breadcrumbs).
-  2:
+#   2:
-    title: No home
+#     title: No home
-    description:
+#     description:
-      More info can be found in the [component guide](https://components.publishing.service.gov.uk/component-guide/breadcrumbs/no_home).
+#       More info can be found in the [component guide](https://components.publishing.service.gov.uk/component-guide/breadcrumbs/no_home).
-  3:
+#   3:
-    title: Stop collapsing on mobile
+#     title: Stop collapsing on mobile
-    description:
+#     description:
-      We recommend that if using the breadcrumbs for navigation purposes, you set collapse_on_mobile to true to make things more readable for mobile users.
+#       We recommend that if using the breadcrumbs for navigation purposes, you set collapse_on_mobile to true to make things more readable for mobile users.
 However, you can specify collapse_on_mobile:false or remove the flag completely to stop this behaviour.

-      More info can be found in the [component guide](https://components.publishing.service.gov.uk/component-guide/breadcrumbs/stop_collapsing_on_mobile).
+#       More info can be found in the [component guide](https://components.publishing.service.gov.uk/component-guide/breadcrumbs/stop_collapsing_on_mobile).
-  4:
+#   4:
-    title: With border
+#     title: With border
-    description:
+#     description:
-      Set a border below the breadcrumb.
+#       Set a border below the breadcrumb.
 Off by default.

-      More info can be found in the [component guide](https://components.publishing.service.gov.uk/component-guide/breadcrumbs/with_border).
+#       More info can be found in the [component guide](https://components.publishing.service.gov.uk/component-guide/breadcrumbs/with_border).
 designLibraries:
   0:
     title: GOV.UK Design System